quanmcvn/scheduler-sim/README.md

 Now that the task list has been loaded, there are 8 more buttons.

 First, some theory.
-There are 3 phase in 1 tick (I made it up for easy showing):
+There are 3 phases in 1 tick (I made it up for easy showing):
 - The OS is notified when there is (are) task(s) coming in, it will then add that (those) task(s) to the scheduler's queue
 - The scheduler report the task will be ran next (removing that task from the ready queue, and put that task to be ran next)
 - The task is ran, some of the stats will be changed here (tat, waiting time, respond time, context switches)